Notes on product judgment, technical systems, and shipped interfaces.

 2. Understand some Internet Computer basics (what is a principal, how does the canister address look like, etc…)

-3. Have a cycles wallet that contains cycles (Cycles is like a gas on Ethereum but insted of users, developers pay for their canisters).
+3. Have a cycles wallet that contains cycles (Cycles is like a gas on Ethereum but instead of users, developers pay for their canisters).

 4. Deploy an asset canister